Skip to content

 Try NordVPN for yourself

-Proxies are generally faster because they don’t encrypt your data, but they compromise on security.
-VPNs may slightly reduce your speed due to encryption, but modern services like NordVPN minimize this impact with optimized protocols like NordLynx.
+Proxies are generally faster because they don’t encrypt your data, but they compromise security.
+VPNs may reduce your speed due to encryption, but modern services like NordVPN minimize this impact with optimized protocols like NordLynx, based on WireGuard, one of the fastest options.